NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain3-cloudtechnology.md

 #### What is a Transit Gateway, and how does it benefit network connectivity?

 AWS Transit Gateway is a network transit hub that enables you to connect multiple VPCs and on-premises networks through a single gateway.
 It simplifies network management by consolidating connections, reducing the complexity of managing multiple peering relationships, and providing scalable network interconnectivity.

+### What is object storage typically used for in cloud computing?
+Object storage is used for storing large amounts of unstructured data, such as documents, images, videos, backups, and archives.
+It is designed for scalability, durability, and accessibility.
+Unlike file storage, object storage stores data as discrete units (objects) and is often used for data that needs to be accessed frequently or archived over long periods.
+How does Amazon S3 handle durability and availability for object storage?

+Amazon S3 provides high durability and availability by replicating data across multiple geographic regions and data centers.
+It achieves 99.999999999% (11 9's) durability by storing objects in multiple facilities and automatically handling the replication and recovery process.
+It offers 99.99% availability for objects in the Standard storage class.

+### What are some typical use cases for Amazon S3?
+Typical use cases include:
+Backup and Restore: Storing backup copies of data.
+Data Archiving: Long-term data storage, such as compliance data.
+Big Data Analytics: Storing large datasets for analytics processing.
+Static Website Hosting: Hosting static web assets like HTML, CSS, and JavaScript.
+Media Storage and Distribution: Storing and distributing media files like images and videos.

+### What is the main difference between Amazon S3 Standard and Amazon S3 Standard-IA storage classes?
+Amazon S3 Standard: Designed for frequently accessed data with low latency and high throughput.
+It offers high durability and availability.
+Amazon S3 Standard-IA (Infrequent Access): Designed for data that is less frequently accessed but requires rapid access when needed.
+It has a lower storage cost compared to S3 Standard but higher retrieval costs.
+What is the Amazon S3 Glacier storage class used for?

+Amazon S3 Glacier is used for long-term archival and backup of data that is rarely accessed.
+It offers very low-cost storage with retrieval times that range from minutes to hours, making it suitable for data that is infrequently accessed but needs to be preserved.

+### How does Amazon S3 Intelligent-Tiering work, and what are its benefits?
+Amazon S3 Intelligent-Tiering automatically moves data between two access tiers (frequent and infrequent) based on changing access patterns.
+It uses monitoring and automation to move objects between tiers to optimize cost.
+Benefits include cost savings without manual intervention and automated data management based on access patterns.
+Explain the use case for Amazon S3 One Zone-IA.

+Amazon S3 One Zone-IA is used for data that is infrequently accessed but does not require multiple availability zone resilience.
+It is ideal for cost-effective storage of non-critical data that can be recreated or does not need to be highly durable.

+### What is Amazon Elastic Block Store (Amazon EBS) and what are its primary use cases?
+Amazon EBS is a block storage service that provides persistent storage volumes for Amazon EC2 instances.
+It is used for storing data that requires frequent read and write operations, such as database data, application logs, and file systems.
+It offers low-latency performance and is well-suited for use cases requiring high IOPS.

+### What are the main types of EBS volumes and their characteristics?
+General Purpose SSD (gp3/gp2): Balanced price and performance, suitable for a wide range of applications.
+Provisioned IOPS SSD (io2/io1): High performance for I/O-intensive applications with provisioned IOPS.
+Throughput Optimized HDD (st1): Low-cost, high-throughput for large, sequential workloads like big data.
+Cold HDD (sc1): Lowest-cost storage for infrequent access with large amounts of data.
+What is the difference between Amazon EBS and instance store?

+Amazon EBS: Provides persistent storage that remains available even if the EC2 instance is stopped or terminated.
+It supports snapshots for backup and data durability.
+Instance Store: Provides temporary storage that is physically attached to the host machine and is lost if the instance is stopped or terminated.
+It is suitable for temporary data that can be recreated, such as caches or buffers.

+### What are some common use cases for instance store volumes?
+Common use cases include:
+Temporary Storage: For caching and buffering data.
+Ephemeral Data: Data that is not needed after the instance is stopped or terminated.
+High-Performance Computing: Applications that require high IOPS and low-latency access to data.

+### Can you attach an EBS volume to multiple EC2 instances at the same time?
+Generally, an EBS volume can only be attached to a single EC2 instance at a time.
+However, an EBS volume can be attached to multiple instances using the EBS Multi-Attach feature for specific volume types, which allows read-write access from multiple instances.
+What is the maximum size of a single Amazon EBS volume?

+The maximum size of a single Amazon EBS volume is 64 TiB.

+### How do you ensure the durability of data stored in Amazon EBS?
+Durability is ensured through the following:
+Snapshots: Regular snapshots create backups of EBS volumes to Amazon S3, providing durability and recoverability.
+Replication: EBS volumes are replicated within the availability zone to protect against hardware failure.

+### What is Amazon EBS Snapshots and how are they used?
+Amazon EBS Snapshots are backups of EBS volumes stored in Amazon S3.
+They are used to create point-in-time copies of volumes, which can be restored or used to create new volumes.
+They are useful for data protection, backup, and recovery.

+### Can you change the volume type of an existing Amazon EBS volume?
+Yes, you can change the volume type of an existing EBS volume by modifying the volume’s attributes.
+This process may require the volume to be detached and reattached or the instance to be stopped and restarted, depending on the volume type change.

+### What is Amazon Elastic File System (Amazon EFS) and what are its primary use cases?
+Amazon EFS is a fully managed, scalable, and elastic file storage service that provides shared access to file systems across multiple EC2 instances.
+Primary use cases include:
+Content Management: Shared file storage for applications.
+Big Data and Analytics: Shared access to data for processing.
+Web Serving and Content Management: Serving dynamic content with scalability.

+### What are the key features of Amazon EFS?
+Key features include:
+Scalability: Automatically scales capacity up or down.
+Elasticity: Grows and shrinks based on the amount of data stored.
+Shared Access: Multiple EC2 instances can access the file system concurrently.
+Durability: Data is redundantly stored across multiple AZs.

+### What is Amazon FSx and what file systems does it support?
+Amazon FSx is a service that provides fully managed file systems with the capabilities of traditional file systems.
+It supports:
+Amazon FSx for Windows File Server: Windows-compatible file system with Active Directory integration.
+Amazon FSx for Lustre: High-performance file system optimized for compute-intensive workloads.

+### What are common use cases for Amazon FSx for Windows File Server?
+Common use cases include:
+Enterprise Applications: Applications requiring Windows file system features.
+Home Directories: Centralized storage for user profiles and home directories.
+Application Development: Development environments for Windows applications.

+### Can Amazon EFS be accessed from on-premises environments?
+Yes, Amazon EFS can be accessed from on-premises environments through AWS Direct Connect or VPN connections, allowing for hybrid cloud scenarios where on-premises systems interact with cloud-based file systems.

+### What is the difference between Amazon EFS and Amazon FSx for Windows File Server?
+Amazon EFS provides a Linux-native NFS file system suitable for general-purpose file storage and sharing.
+Amazon FSx for Windows File Server provides a Windows-native file system compatible with SMB and supports features like Active Directory integration, making it suitable for Windows-based applications and environments.

+### What are the performance modes available in Amazon EFS?
+General Purpose Mode: Optimized for latency-sensitive use cases where throughput is important, such as web serving and content management.
+Max I/O Mode: Optimized for applications requiring high throughput and high IOPS, such as big data and analytics.
+It scales to accommodate large numbers of instances accessing the file system concurrently.
+Feel free to ask if you need more details on any of these topics!